az-cat/HPC-az-gfs/README.md

   The `azuredeploy.json` ARM template calls the two scripts that are located in the `scripts` directory.
 These scripts are used for the configuration of the head node [hn-setup_gfs.sh](https://github.com/tanewill/azhpc_gfs/blob/master/scripts/hn-setup_gfs.sh) and the compute nodes [cn-setup_gfs.sh](https://github.com/tanewill/azhpc_gfs/blob/master/scripts/cn-setup_gfs.sh).
 They are designed to be used when there is a Gluster File Server inside of the VNET that the template is deployed in.

   `hn-setup_gfs.sh` performs a number of basic node configuration commands.
 Installing needed packages and starting the NFS server.
-[Passwordless authentication](https://github.com/tanewill/azhpc_gfs/blob/master/scripts/hn-setup_gfs.sh#L99-L109) is setup in such a way to allow seperate home directory on each of the nodes,this protects connectivity from being lost in the event that the NFS server goes down.
+[Passwordless authentication](https://github.com/tanewill/azhpc_gfs/blob/master/scripts/hn-setup_gfs.sh#L99-L109) is setup in such a way to allow seperate home directory on each of the nodes,this protects connectivity from being lost in the event that the NFS server locks up.
 An additional reason that this step was taken is because the jumpbox is not necessarily the same VM type as the compute nodes.
 The [host list is populated through an nmap](https://github.com/tanewill/azhpc_gfs/blob/master/scripts/hn-setup_gfs.sh#L99-L109) instead of relying on a response from the Azure CLI.
 [Ganglia is installed](https://github.com/tanewill/azhpc_gfs/blob/master/scripts/hn-setup_gfs.sh#L55-L57) on the jumpbox and all the compute nodes as well.

-  `cn-setup_gfs.sh`
+Finally the script installs the selected application on the share, this installation is actually done from the first node in the hostlist.

+  `cn-setup_gfs.sh` is a simple script that installs a few packages, ganglia, and configures the environment for mpi execution of applications.

 #### ARM Template
+  - azuredeploy.json
   - Parameters.json
   - Placement Groups
 #### Data transfer tools